mozilla/smarthome/README.md

 ======================

 ### 3.1 Vaani pre-requisites:
 Prior to build ESH, you need to install pocketsphinx for offline recongition and voice activiation.
-To do that just execute: `setup_pocketsphinx.sh` in ESH root.
+To do that just execute: `setup_pocketsphinx.sh` at ESH root.

 ### 3.2 ESH: